annieholtz/ALLWorkshop/references.md

 Berdicevskis, A., & Semenuks, A. (2022).
 [Imperfect language learning reduces morphological overspecification: Experimental evidence](https://doi.org/10.1371/journal.pone.0262876).
 PLOS ONE, 17(1), 1–26.

 Bowerman, J., & Smith, K. (2022).
 [An experimental study of semantic extension in a novel communication system](https://escholarship.org/uc/item/3x3398ct).
-Proceedings of the Annual Meeting of the Cognitive Science Society, 44, 163–169.W
+Proceedings of the Annual Meeting of the Cognitive Science Society, 44, 163–169.

 Carr, J. W., Smith, K., Cornish, H., & Kirby, S. (2017).
 [The cultural evolution of structured languages in an open-ended, continuous world](https://doi.org/10.1111/cogs.12371).
 Cognitive Science, 41(4), 892–923.

+Chan, A., Lieven, E., & Tomasello, M. (2009).
+[Children’s understanding of the agent-patient relations in the transitive construction: Cross-linguistic comparisons between Cantonese, German, and English](https://doi.org/10.1515/COGL.2009.015).
+Cognitive Linguistics, 20(2), 267–300.

 Cornish, H. (2010).
 [Investigating how cultural transmission leads to the appearance of design without a designer in human communication systems](https://doi.org/10.1075/is.11.1.02cor).
 Interaction Studies, 11(1), 112–137.